The most beautiful small town in Greece!

 The prefecture of Chania covers the west part of the island and the imposing White Mountains cover its largest part.
 This majestic mountain range soars upward, lush and green, only a few kilometers from the north coast of the island to reach a height of 2,543 m., and then to descend, barren and sheer, to the Libyan Sea, through the bowels of the earth that the Samaria Gorge passes through.
-Northeast is Souda Bay, the largest natural harbour in Greece, the bay of Chania, and further west the Bay of Kissamos, both with huge sand beaches.
+Northeast is Souda Bay, the largest natural harbor in Greece, the bay of Chania, and further west the bay of Kissamos, both with huge sandy beaches.

 Prefecture Of Chania